scottstanfield/newmac/readme.md

 The steps below assume you have a clean, fully patched Mac with Mt Lion (10.8.x).
 We used the little chip thing that you get from Apple to rebuild an older Mac.

-Make sure your account is setup with admin privilages.
+Make sure your account is setup with admin priveleges.
 After install, fully apply patches then continue.

 This gist will help you get X11 working with Mountain Lion since it's no